 Suspecting that someone you care about is suffering from a heroin addiction can feel devastating and scary.
 The drug has the power to destroy the addict’s life, resulting in job losses, reduced academic attainment, and destroyed future prospects.
 For these reasons, it’s important to understand the role that heroin addiction treatment can play in restoring a person’s future.
 With the right medical support and ongoing therapies, you can help the person you care about to regain their life.

-If you or someone you care about believe that heroin addiction treatment is necessary, the team here at Satori Recovery Center is here to help you learn more about it.
+If you or someone you care about believe that heroin addiction treatment is necessary, the team here at Clean & Sober Recovery Services is here to help you learn more about it.
 This article is here to help you learn more about the drug itself, its effects, and how heroin addiction treatment works.

 What is heroin?